 The National Comprehensive Cancer Network provides specific criteria for genetic counseling and testing (1).
-The American Congress of Obstetricians and Gynecologists recommends genetic risk assessment for women who have more than a 20% to 25% risk for an inherited predisposition to breast and ovarian cancer and states that it may be helpful for patients with more than a 5% to 10% risk (79).
-The American Society of Clinical Oncology recommends genetic testing when there is a personal or family history suggestive of genetic cancer susceptibility, the test can be adequately interpreted, and the results will aid in diagnosis or medical management of the patient or family member who has hereditary risk for cancer.
+The American Congress of Obstetricians and Gynecologists recommends genetic risk assessment for women who have more than a 20% to 25% risk for an inherited predisposition to breast and ovarian cancer and states that it Risk Assessment and Genetic Testing for BRCA-Related Cancer in Women | CLINICAL GUIDELINE may be helpful for patients with more than a 5% to 10% risk (79).
+The American Society of Clinical Oncology recommends genetic testing when there is personal or family history suggestive of genetic cancer susceptibility, the test can be adequately interpreted, and the results will aid in diagnosis or medical management of the patient or family member who has hereditary risk for cancer.
 It also recommends genetic testing only when pretest and posttest counseling are included (80).
 The National Society of Genetic Counselors has issued practice guidelines for risk assessment and genetic counseling for hereditary breast and ovarian cancer.
-It recommends offering genetic testing to individuals with a personal or family history suggestive of an inherited cancer syndrome, if the test can be adequately interpreted, if testing will influence medical management of the patient or relative, if potential benefits outweigh potential risks, if testing is voluntary, and if the individual seeking testing or a legal proxy can provide informed consent (81).
-The European Society for Medical Oncology recommends that all patients who may be referred for BRCA testing first complete informed consent and genetic counseling and that those who are mutation carriers be encouraged to advise close family members to obtain genetic counseling (82).
+It recommends that genetic testing should be offered to individuals with a personal or family history suggestive of an inherited cancer syndrome, when the test can be adequately interpreted, if testing will influence medical management of the patient or relative, when potential benefits outweigh potential risks, if testing is voluntary, and when the individual seeking testing or a legal proxy can provide informed consent (81).
+The European Society for Medical Oncology recommends that all patients who may be referred for BRCA testing should first complete informed consent and genetic counseling and patients who are mutation carriers should be encouraged to advise close family members to obtain genetic counseling (82).
 The Society of Gynecologic Oncologists recommends genetic risk assessment for individuals with a personal risk of more than approximately 20% to 25% for an inherited predisposition to cancer and states that it may be helpful for patients with more than approximately 5% to 10% risk.
 Genetic testing for cancer predisposition requires informed consent that should encompass pretest education and counseling about the risks, benefits, and limitations of testing, including the implications of both positive and negative genetic test results (83).